Jackson Hole, Wyoming, home cooking, wild game, high altitude baking, high altitude gardening, foraging, mountain adventures

 Here's a quick recipe for a special Christmas morning French toast: Eggnog French Toast.
-Hurry, before you dash out the door to begin your Chrismtas Eve festivities, grab some stale bread and throw this overnight French toast together.
-In the morning, all you'll have to do is fry the bread in butter, serve with warm maple syrup, and some nice sausage if you have some, and everyone will feel very special.
+Hurry, before you dash out the door to begin your Christmas Eve festivities, grab some stale bread and throw this overnight French toast together.
+In the morning, all you'll have to do is fry the bread in butter, serve with warm maple syrup, some nice sausage if you have some, and everyone will feel very special.

 Eggnog French Toast